tritonas00/system-tar-and-restore/README.md

 ###LIMITATIONS###

 - LVM  (not supported - not tested)
-- UEFI (not supported - user must install bootloader manually)
+- UEFI (not supported - not tested)

 ###REQUIREMENTS###